onehashai/onehash-connect/help/configure-notification-bot.md

 ### New stream announcements

-You can configure where the Zulip notification bot [announces][new-stream-options] new public streams, or disable the new stream announcement messages entirely.
+You can configure where the OneHash Connect notification bot [announces][new-stream-options] new public streams, or disable the new stream announcement messages entirely.
 The topic for these messages is "new streams".